 - Laos is one of the poorest countries in Southeast Asia

-- Very sparsely populated
+- The country is very sparsely populated

-- Nearly 70% live in rural areas
+- Nearly 70% of the population lives in rural areas

 - Agriculture is the main source of income

-- Few roads
+- There are few roads

 Latest news from Laos